w3c/wot-profile/explainer/Explainer.md

 Devices which implement the HTTP Profile, are out-of-the-box interoperable with other HTTP Profile compliant devices.
 Furthermore, the HTTP Profile simplifies device validation and compliance testing, since a corresponding conformance test suite can be defined.

-### HTTP Baseline Profile
+### HTTP Basic Profile
 The HTTP profile defines a protocol binding which describes how a Consumer communicates with a Web Thing using JSON payloads over the HTTP protocol.
 It contains binding rules for properties and actions.

-A Consumer of  a Web Thing conforming to the HTTP Baseline Profile must implement this protocol binding.
+A Consumer of  a Web Thing conforming to the HTTP Basic Profile must implement this protocol binding.

 #### Properties